ionic-team/stencil-site/src/docs-md/basics/component-lifecycle.md

 }
 ```

-## Practicle Example
+## Example

-Lets build a classic example of a simple component that takes advantages of lifecycle events, a timer.

-First lets look at the code for this component:
+This simple example starts a timer as soon as the component loads, and updates the curent time every second.
+Since `componentDidLoad` is only called once, we will only ever have one instance of the timer running.
+Once the component unloads, the timer is stopped.

 ```jsx
 import { Component, State } from '@stencil/core';